Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Introduction

-Dealing with symmetry-breaking, whether realised explicitly or spontaneously, has been understood to be essential in the description of physical phenomena for more than a century~\cite{Curie1894,Anderson1972}.
+Symmetry breaking considerations have been understood to be essential in the description of physical phenomena for more than a century~\cite{Curie1894,Anderson1972}.
 In practice, those considerations are of importance to efficiently produce accurate and reliable predictions of a wide range of physical phenomena.
-Symmetry breaking has been identified not only in BCS electron superconductors, but also in superfluid helium; in the BCS-BEC crossover of ultracold atoms or in exciton physics.
+For example, they are essential to describe BCS electron superconductors, superfluid helium, the BCS-BEC crossover of ultracold atoms, or for exciton physics.
 Nuclear systems are iconic in this respect.
 Theoretical descriptions of nuclei regularly break the symmetries of translation, rotation and particle number~\cite{RingSchuck1980}.
-In the case of infinite homogeneous nuclear matter, the reliability of \emph{ab initio} theoretical predictions are of paramount importance for neutron-star modelling~\cite{Pines1985,Takatsuka1993}.
+Such considerations are all the more important for infinite homogeneous matter where experimental data are lacking.
+In this case, the reliability of \emph{ab initio} theoretical predictions is critical for our understanding of neutron-star structure~\cite{Pines1985,Takatsuka1993}.

 The main physics motivation behind the formal developments presented here is the description of nuclear systems and particularly of superfluid neutron matter.
 For the last $50$ years, Hartree-Fock-Bogoliubov (HFB) calculations, or their extensions, have predicted superfluid gaps with a fluctuating magnitude depending on the inter-nucleonic interaction and on the additional many-body corrections taken into account~\cite{Tamagaki1970,Hoffberg1970,Takatsuka1993,Baldo1998,Dean2003,Schwenk2004,Khodel2004,Ding2016,Drischler2017,Rios2017a}.
 For example, the question of whether a ${}^{3}PF_2$ gap contributes significantly to the structure and dynamics of homogeneous neutron matter, and if so at what densities and temperatures, is still an open problem~\cite{Dean2003,Yakovlev2004b}.
 Simultaneously, some models of neutron star cooling have shown a better agreement with observations when assuming the ${}^{3}PF_2$ gap to be small enough~\cite{Page1992,Yakovlev2004a,Yakovlev2004b,Blaschke2013}.
 The potential tension between neutron star cooling observations and \emph{ab initio} nuclear estimates of the superfluid pairing gaps signals the need for clear and quantifiable predictions of the phase diagram of homogeneous neutron matter.